I wanted to go through a video showing a little tweak that you can do if you are suffering from wrist pain when doing push ups.

 CLICK HERE to watch the YouTube video.

-Some people with flat hands just don’t have the flexibility in their wrists in order to do the movement and it puts pain in the wrist.
-If you decrease how much that wrist comes back or that middle finger gets pulled back, then it’s easier on the wrist and you can go through the push up movement.
+Some people with flat hands just don’t have the flexibility in their wrists necessary to do the push up movement, which leads to wrist pain.
+If you decrease how much the middle finger gets pulled back, then it’s easier on the wrist.

-You can use a ledge like the one I have here or you can use a riser in the gym, or on the edge of the machine, or even on a half foam roller in order to decrease that extension in your wrist, decrease the flattening of the hand, and decrease the pulling back of the middle finger.
+You can perform the push up movement on a ledge, a riser in the gym, the edge of a machine, or even on a half foam roller in order to decrease the extension in your wrist, decrease the flattening of the hand, and decrease the pulling back of the middle finger.

-She has her hands wrap around the edge of cement.
-She’s going through the push up movement and coming back up.
+Wrap your hands around the edge of the cement and go through the push up movement

-By doing this tweak, you’ll get less wrist extension, the hands are not straight, and the fingers aren’t pulled back.
-Those are three things that put a lot of strain on the wrist for people who don’t have good flexibility in their wrist.
-The lack of flexibility can be caused by a number of things; the hand, the palm, the elbow, and the shoulder.
+With this tweak there will be less wrist extension.
+The hands are not straight, and the fingers aren’t pulled back.
+Those are three things that put a lot of strain on the wrists.

 Give that push up tweak a go if you are having wrist pain when doing regular push ups.

-If you are sick and tired of dealing with annoying wrist pain and you want to regain your wrist strength, then check out Fix My Wrist Pain program here:
+If you are sick and tired of dealing with annoying wrist pain and you want to regain your wrist strength, then click here to check out Fix My Wrist Pain program.